under-view/kmsroots/README.md

 # libunderview-renderer

-[wlroots](https://gitlab.freedesktop.org/wlroots/wlroots) based compositing library with an out-of-tree vulkan based renderer.
+Library used to help build vulkan renderers that display render pass rendered framebuffers directly with DRM/KMS.
 Can also be used to build xcb and wayland clients.
+Can also assists any [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots) based compositors build their wlroots compatible out-of-tree vulkan renderers and DRM backends.

 For better dependency version control underview builds all packages required from source.
 Follow [build-underview-depends](https://github.com/under-view/build-underview-depends) repo README to get